soheilhy/cmux/README.md

 # cmux: Connection Mux ![Travis Build Status](https://api.travis-ci.org/soheilhy/args.svg?branch=master "Travis Build Status") [![GoDoc](https://godoc.org/github.com/soheilhy/cmux?status.svg)](http://godoc.org/github.com/soheilhy/cmux)

-cmux is a generic Go library to multiplex connections based on their content.
-Using cmux, one can serve gRPC, HTTP, and Go RPC on the same TCP listener to avoid having to use one port per protocol.
+cmux is a generic Go library to multiplex connections based on their payload.
+Using cmux, you can serve gRPC, HTTP, and Go RPC on the same TCP listener to avoid having to use one port per protocol.